ag-computational-bio/baktflow/README.md

-# Baktflow: Automated Bacterial Genome Analysis Pipeline
+# Baktflow: Automated Bacterial Genome Analysis workflow

-Welcome to the Baktflow documentation, a user-friendly pipeline for bacterial genome analysis.
+Welcome to the Baktflow documentation, a user-friendly workflow for bacterial genome analysis.
 Built on Python and Nextflow, Baktflow focuses on preprocessing and annotation tasks, offering both single-sample and batch processing capabilities.
 Its design ensures portability and reliability across diverse computing environments, making it suitable for both novice and experienced users.

-## Pipeline Objectives
+## workflow Objectives

-The Baktflow pipeline is designed with the following key objectives in mind to ensure a seamless and efficient experience for users at all expertise levels:
+The Baktflow workflow is designed with the following key objectives in mind to ensure a seamless and efficient experience for users at all expertise levels:
 - **Technical Abstraction**: Shields users from complex technical processes, allowing them to focus on their analysis.
 - **End-to-End Automation**: Fully automates the process from data input to result generation.
 - **Accessibility Across Expertise Levels**: Suitable for both beginners and advanced users.